Dolomites Freeride Ski Camp

-I first added this trip a few seasons ago - and it has been a huge success.
+Ever since I added this trip, it has been a huge success.
 It is pretty easy to see why when you get here as the surrounding landscape is beyond description.
-I can't think of a better ski program anywhere.
+I can't think of a better ski guide program for the Dolomites anywhere.
 The stunning scenery, incredibly long descents and fabulous food make this an absolute "must do" ski trip.

-This trip is geared towards strong off-piste skiers looking to maximise their downhill thrills with a combined use of lifts and via boot pack and or a short skin on skis.
-Typically we'll climb around 500-600m per day in search of untracked lines but the bonus is that we'll often ski in excess of over 5000m descent!
+This camp is geared towards strong off-piste skiers looking to maximise their downhill thrills with a combined use of lifts and via boot pack and or a short skin on skis.
+Typically we'll hike and or climb around an hour a day to better access prime skiing.

 Week highlights include: